Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Results and Discussion

 For the remaining five sources, the core is unresolved, with a typical spatial beam size resolution ranging between 8.7 to 82 pc.
-Based on multi-frequency VLBA observations available for these 5 sources, we estimate the spectral indices, ranging between 0.01 and 0.54 (see Table~\ref{table:vlbaxrg}, column 9).
-This suggests that in case XRGs with DPNELs host binary SMBHs, their separation must be smaller than the beam size.
+Based on multi-frequency VLBA observations for these 5 sources, we estimate spectral indices ranging from 0.01 to 0.54 (see Table~\ref{table:vlbaxrg}, column 9).
+This suggests that, if XRGs with DPNELs host binary SMBHs, their separation must be smaller than the beam size.